One of the key concepts in DAX

 Try to embed these concepts into your mind

-Let’s start with a hard example.
+Let’s start with a difficult example.
 Say we wanted to count the number of customers that had total purchases greater than the average purchased amounts across all customers.
 How would we do this?

 You might think logically to do something like this, but unfortunately there is much more to it with DAX.

-Ok, now let’s go backwards before we go forwards.
-Firstly let’s review what context transition actually is.
-Context transition describes the transformation of a row context to a filter context.
+Now let’s go backwards before we go forwards.
+Firstly, let’s review what context transition actually is.
+DAX context transition describes the transformation of a row context to a filter context.

 A row context is created in calculated columns and with iterators such as SUMX, AVERAGEX, any other ‘X’s and FILTER.
 The transition only occurs when a formula is contained within a CALCULATE expression (also CALCULATETABLE).